ArenAshikian/EE547_HW1/q1/README.md

-# Step 2: Overlap Case
+# Step 2: Overlapping Ranges
-If the ranges overlap, workers switch to sending HEAD messages.

-- Each worker sends its current smallest value
-- A worker only outputs values when it is safe compared to the partner's head
-- Values are output in chunks of up to 10 per step

-To prevent deadlock when both heads are equal:
-- Worker A outputs on equality
-- Worker B waits

-This guarantees that progress is always made.
+When the workers’ value ranges overlap, they switch to HEAD mode.
+Each worker sends its current smallest (head) value to the other worker.
+A worker only outputs values when it is safe to do so, meaning its head value is less than, or allowed to proceed relative to, the partner’s head value.
+Output is produced in chunks of up to 10 values per step to ensure steady progress and fairness.

+To prevent deadlock when both workers have the same head value, a fixed tie-breaking rule is used.
+Worker A is allowed to output when the head values are equal, while Worker B waits.
+This guarantees that progress is always made and the system cannot stall.

-# Work Balancing
+## Work Balancing

-Work is balanced naturally based on the data:

-- In non-overlapping cases, only one worker does most of the output, which avoids extra coordination.
-- In overlapping cases, both workers actively compare heads and take turns outputting values.
-- Output is limited per step so no worker monopolizes the process.
+Work is naturally balanced based on the distribution of the data.
+When value ranges do not overlap, one worker performs most of the output, which avoids unnecessary coordination.
+When ranges do overlap, both workers actively participate by comparing head values and taking turns outputting results.
+Limiting the number of values output per step prevents any single worker from monopolizing the process.

-This keeps both workers busy when needed and minimizes unnecessary work.
+This design keeps both workers busy when needed, minimizes coordination overhead, and ensures forward progress in all cases.